vle-forge/packages/docs_markdown/vle.recursive.md

 * to provide both an API and a PDEVS dynamic for multi simulation, based on the same approach for configuration.
-* to use the same approach for configuring MPI and thread parallelization provided into vle (only a parameter to set) TODO finish implementation
+* to use the same approach for configuring MPI and thread parallelization provided into vle.
+Use either the vle implementation of vle (if available) or native threading parallelization.
 * to facilitate the stochastic simulation.
 * to provide simple tools for aggregating simulation results.
 * to provide an alternative to multi simulation with R, with less memory